WHAT IS RECYCLE RED!?

 PARTICIPATING SCHOOLS

-ASR Anglo-Chinese Junior College Anglican High School Catholic Junior College Changkat Changi Secondary School Dunman High School De La Salle School Eunoia Junior College Edgefieled Secondary School Jurong Pioneer JC National Junior College Paya Lebar Methodist Girls' School Pei Hwa Secondary School River Valley High School St. Andrew's Junior College St. Josephs Institution St. Gabriels Swiss Cottage Temasek Junior College Tampines Meridian Junior College Tanjong Katong Girls' School Victoria Junior College Victoria School West Spring Yishun Town Yuhua Yishun Innova Junior College Singapore Poly Temasek Poly Republic Poly
+Anderson Serangoon Junior College Anglo-Chinese Junior College Anglican High School Catholic Junior College Changkat Changi Secondary School Dunman High School De La Salle School Eunoia Junior College EJC Edgefieled Secondary School EFSS Jurong Pioneer Junior College JPJC National Junior College Paya Lebar Methodist Girls' School PLMGS Pei Hwa Secondary School PHSS River Valley High School RVHS St. Andrew's Junior College SAJC St. Josephs Institution SJI St. Gabriels Secondary School Swiss Cottage Secondary School SCSS Temasek Junior College TJC Tampines Meridian Junior College TMJC Tanjong Katong Girls' School TKGS Victoria Junior College VJC Victoria School VS West Spring Secondary School WSSS Yishun Town Secondary School YTSS Yuhua Secondary School (YSS) Yishun Innova Junior College (YIJC) Singapore Polytechnic (SP) Temasek Polytechnic (TP) Republic Polytechnic (RP)

 Frequently Asked Questions